blockspacer/CXTPL/README.md

 C++ template engine may run in two modes:
 + compile-mode: compile cxtpl code into C++ file or std::string, then `#include` generated code & compile app as usual.
 Best performance.
 + cling-mode (C++ JIT executed at runtime): compile cxtpl code into C++ file or std::string, then run generated code in Cling interpreter (no need to recompile app, usefull in dev-mode or for php-style apps).
+See as example https://github.com/blockspacer/CXXCTP

 Again: Think about `.cxtpl` as lambda-function returning std::string.
 Prefer not to use `#include` from `.cxtpl`, just create `.cxtpl.h` file.
 Then `#include` both generated `.cxtpl.cpp` and created `.cxtpl.h` in your app code.